spember/event-driven-arch-club/README.md

 * `kubectl get pods` - see all your running pods, a great way to spot check everything's working
 * `kubectl logs <pod>` - ideal for spot checking that things are working
 * `minikube dashboard` - or just spawn the UI to peek into the system
+* `kubectl rollout restart deployment <deployment name>` - used after you update an app and rebuild the docker image, restart all pods

+### Basic workflow:

+1. make changes in your java app
+2. test using `./gradlew clean test`
+3. package via `./gradlew build` - jars should appear in `./build/libs`
+4. (in minikube terminal window) - build docker file
+5. rolling restart the deployment

 ---